unsplash/unsplash_rb/README.md

 search_results = Unsplash::Photo.search("cats")
 ```

-For a complete list of available actions, see our [documentation details]().
+For a complete list of available actions, see our [documentation details](http://www.rubydoc.info/github/CrewLabs/unsplash_rb).

 ### User Authorization

-For non-public actions, you'll have to get your user's permission to access their data.
+For non-public actions, you'll have to get the user's permission to access their data.
 Direct them to the Unsplash authorization URL:

 ```ruby